 - Everyone submitting an individual paper or a proposal for a symposium must be a current CPA member.
 Online payment is available through the CPA website.

-- Proposals for symposia must be submitted by email to Molly Kao, Program Chair (email@example.com) by midnight Sunday, November xx, 2021 .
-A complete list of participants, including chair, is required.
+- A description of the theme and a complete list of participants, including chair, is required.
 All participating Canadian philosophers must be current CPA members.

 - Limit of one symposium proposal per organizer.